 Special needs trusts are meant to supplement but not replace benefits an individual receives, making it especially important that a trust be properly drafted to accomplish its goals of preserving benefits.

-These are not easy conversations, but empathetic financial advisors can help facilitate them as part of a special needs financial plan.
+These are not easy conversations, but empathetic financial advisors can help facilitate them as part of a special needs dedicated plan.

 Find the support you need